"

 KASHMIR

 Ed Cleveland, an American stone dealer involved in charitable work in Kashmir, spends some of his time in local villages seeking out old stones that were never in the market.
 He has found quite a few crystals and fragments from the earliest "artisanal" finds, and we assist him with sales while he "on the other side".
 The specimens below are in our collection, and we have others that can be purchased.
-As time allows, we will publish descriptions on the "Earth Treasures" page.
+As time allows, we will offer a few on the "Earth Treasures" page.
 You may email me at wheierman@corunduminium.com or contact Ed directly through his website, info@kashmirblue.com.
-Whatever profit we make from sales of these stones goes back to Ed and his charitable programs.
+Whatever profit we make from sales of these stones goes back to Ed and to his charitable programs.
 It is enough that we were able to obtain several fine examples of these historic crystals for our research and displays.

 Kashmir sapphire crystals tend to be bipyramidal, with twins and clusters not unusual.
 The stones on the left are from various lots obtained several years ago.
 Those on the right are some of the earliest found by the locals, recently sent to us for research y Ed Cleveland.
 Note the white kaolin attached to many of them.
 Unlike many Kashmir specimens which can be quite dark and opaque, these are gems!
 They are now part of our collection.

-Quite often the blue color is confined to the outer portion, with the interior body color being white.
+Quite often the blue color is confined to the outer rind, with the interior body color being white.
 This makes some hard to facet, if the desire is to preserve the velvety "Kashmir blue" color.
 Experiments are being conducted to see of heat treating these "white center" stones can produce uniformly blue ones (I am doubtful, because of their chemistry).
 When the stones are "silky" due to exsolved rutile, treatment can result in much improved clarity and body color.
 The ones below are superb examples of this type.

 There are actually two "Kashmirs".
 The classic locality is in "Occupied Kashmir".
 Around 1990, Rashid Malik, head of the Azad Kashmir Minerals and Industrial Development Commission (AKMIDC), found rubies embedded in boulders while hiking in the Shonthar Valley of "Free Kashmir" (or "Azad Kashmir").
 These led to his discovery of lode sources in the hillside above, and the Nangi Mali (Naked Mountain) hard rock mine was developed to extract them.
 In 1995, I participated in an expedition to the mine, hosted by my friend Rashid.